This Tuesday, around 50 people are set to be deported to Jamaica on an immigration removal charter flight.

 The move constitutes the second of its kind since the Windrush scandal originally broke, and has been widely condemned by politicians, activists and migrant support networks.

-The Home Office have insisted that all of the individuals set for deportation are foreign criminals and none are Windrush victims.
-However, the advisory panel for the review into the original Windrush scandal- which is still yet to be published- have stated that all forced removals should be halted.
+The Home Office has insisted that all individuals set for deportation are foreign criminals and none are Windrush victims.
+However, the advisory panel for the review into the original Windrush scandal- which is still yet to be published- has stated that all forced removals should be halted.

 The leaked extracts demonstrate that the review will advise against deportations of this kind.
-Whilst the Home Office state that all those scheduled for deportation have been previously convicted of crimes, a number of these crimes did not warrant a long sentence.
+Although the Home Office states that all those scheduled for deportation have been previously convicted of crimes, a number of these crimes did not warrant a long sentence.

 This has been discussed by MP for Tottenham David Lammy:

 “I think it is extraordinary that it is even happening.
 There is a young man who was about to be deported who did two months for GBH, and the young man I spoke to was groomed… he was groomed into selling drugs, he got 15 months for selling, he was let out in 2015 and is about to be deported in 2020.
 We stopped deporting criminals to Australia in 1868, why have we started doing it through the back door this way?”